deepbsd/AcquireCo/README.md

 I have the CRUD operations working.
 Schema is extremely simple.
 Not sure how complex to make it in the limited time.

+4:50pm Friday:  I got the landing page sorta done and have a header working.
+I guess I need to work on the schema and the individual company view now and flesh that out...

 TODO:

+* Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through everything else, but that's okay.
+It's gotta be done!

+* _Done_: scrape some ugly off and spiff up the appearance a little.

-* I think I'll get a header up  and put an image on the Landing page next.
+* _Done_: I think I'll get a header up  and put an image on the Landing page next.

 * _Done_: get state object in reducer passed down to listpage component (mapStateToProps).
 Might have to review how to do that...